jeffnyman/ludic-historian/articles/pc.md

 This focus on mathematics will be interesting when we consider some of the initial games and simulations we look at here.

-In early 1970, after the inception document was published, a paper written by Thomas Dwyer was published that was called "Some Principles for the Human Use of Computers in Education."
+In early 1970, after the inception document was published, a paper written by Thomas Dwyer was published called "Some Principles for the Human Use of Computers in Education."

 project-solo-no-01-ERIC-ED053566.pdf